 Grumpy Cat, the world's "most influential cat of 2012" according to MSNBC, is getting ready to make the leap from popular Internet meme to star of the silver screen.

-that Todd Garner and Sean Robins of Broken Road Productions are working with Grumpy Cat's rep Al Hassas and manager Ben Lashes (yes, these people are representing a cat) to produce and package a live action film in the spirit of the "Garfield" films.
+Deadline is reporting that Todd Garner and Sean Robins of Broken Road Productions are working with Grumpy Cat's rep Al Hassas and manager Ben Lashes (yes, these people are representing a cat) to produce and package a live action film in the spirit of the "Garfield" films.
 Apparently, this means that Grumpy Cat (real name: Tardar Sauce) will be given the power of speech — which, just like the "Garfield" films, could be awful.

 But there's no mistaking the power of this cranky-faced feline, who boasts appearances on nearly every major morning show, news programs, and a weekly reach of more than 2 million on Facebook.

 “This started off as a picture of a cat, but rare is an image that evokes that much comedy,” Garner said.
 “You read all of the memes and the comments, and one is funnier than the next.
 We think we can build a big family comedy around this character.”

 “Many have said that she is a 'dwarf' cat or a 'munchkin,' but she was born from two normal-sized cats,” according to Grumpy Cat’s official Facebook page.
 “Her back legs are a bit longer than her front legs and she wobbles a bit when she walks.”